Richard Wagner and Richard Zetzsche founded their doll company in 1875 located in Illmenau, Thüringia, Germany.

 Mr. Wagner was the business manger while Mr. Zetzsche was the artist and sculptor, he even used his four grandchildren; Harald, Hansi, Inge and

 Barbele as models for his dolls.

-intertwined WZ or ZW is a very elaborate, scrolled marking and difficult to make
+The Wagner & Zetzsche doll marks of intertwined WZ or ZW is a very elaborate scrolled marking,

 rather difficult to decipher, see below for the visual images of the doll marks.